Quartier Général d'Aboville: 1961 Berlin Crisis

 After almost two years without any permanent flying units, Chaumont Air Base was reactivated as part of Operation Tack Hammer, the United States response to the Berlin Crisis of 1961.

 On 1 October 1961, as a result of the Berlin crisis, the New Jersey Air National Guard (ANG) 108th Tactical Fighter Wing was ordered to active duty.
 When activated, the 108th consisted of the 119th, 141st, and 149th Tactical Fighter Squadrons.
 All three squadrons were flying the F-84F Thunderstreak.
-Only a portion of the 108th TFW deployed to France due to DOD budget limitations.
+Only a portion of the 108th TFW deployed to France due to DoD budget limitations.
 This consisted of 28 F-84Fs of the 141st TFS and officers and airmen from all three squadrons, with the remaining aircraft and personnel remaining on active duty at their home stations.
 In France, the deployed elements of the 108th TFW were designated the 7108th Tactical Wing on 20 November due to the reduced strength of the wing in Europe.

 The 106th Tactical Reconnaissance Squadron from the 7117th Tactical Wing at Dreux-Louvillier Air Base spent all its time in France flying from Chaumont.
 The 7108th departed from Chaumont and was relieved from active duty in August 1962.

 366th Tactical Fighter Wing

-On 30 April 1962, the 366th Tactical Fighter Wing was activated and assigned to USAFE.
+On 30 April 1962, the 366th Tactical Fighter Wing was activated and assigned to the United States Air Forces in Europe (USAFE).
 It had four Tactical Fighter Squadrons, formed by absorbing the assets and personnel of the Air National Guard squadrons rushed to Europe in the wake of the Berlin Crisis, then as the ANG personnel were demobilized, personnel were drawn from the active-duty ranks.
 On 8 May 1962 it was reassigned to Seventeenth Air Force.
 Each squadron flew 20 former ANG F-84Fs.
 It was split between four bases, with the 389th Tactical Fighter Squadron located at Chaumont.

 On 26 April 1963, the 366 TFW was notified of its pending relocation to Holloman Air Force Base, New Mexico.
 The initial deployment of personnel began on 4 June.
 Personnel and equipment were either moved to Holloman, or reassigned throughout USAFE.
 The 366th officially departed Chaumont on 22 July 1963.